The Life of an Entrepreneur (Life-Changing) 2021

 What was the good?

-Where do I start?
-If you didn’t know my business partner is my son!
+If you didn’t know, my business partner is my son!
 He’s so amazing, supportive and is the best barista in town.
-I’m so thankful to have the ability and resources to start a business.
+I’m so thankful to have the ability and resources to start a business and have my son play an important role in it.
 I have found great people on the way that have been so supportive of me and are strong in my weak areas.
 I’ve learned so much about myself and improved throughout this journey.
 Honestly the best part is meeting people.

 Is it worth it?